dev-scripts/nodeRestApp/README.md

 ```
-1. Node JS and MySQL  installed on your PC.
+1. Node JS, Nodemon and MySQL  installed on your PC.
 2. It is better to have a basic understanding of Node JS, Express JS and MySQL queries.
 3. A text editor or IDE of your choice.
 ```